bdongo/ArtTrends/README.md

 __BONUS:__

--Quick sort like functionality when a picture is clicked other pictures are moved left or right according to _____
+-Quick sort like functionality when a picture is clicked other pictures are moved left or right according to date.